LinCAS-lang/LinCAS/README.md

 solving numeric problems in an easy way.

 ## Why?
-The idea is to unify a general purpose language with a computer algebra system, in order to obtain a powerful tool to solve mathematic, engeneering, physical and other sort of problems.
+The idea is to unify a general purpose language with a computer algebra system, in order to obtain a powerful tool to solve mathematic, engeneering, physical problems.

 ## Features of LinCAS
   * Easy syntax